-- CVLE 5690 Sustainability Engineering, 3 credit hours This is an online course. - ii.
-MIME 5980 Sustainability Analysis and Design, 3 credit hours This is an online course.
+CVLE 5690 Sustainability Engineering, 3 credit hours MIME 5820 Sustainability Analysis and Design, 3 credit hours RSITY

-Students in option 1 must also take the following engineering course:

-Power Systems Operation, 3 credit hours.
+Students in option 1 (specialization option A) must also take the following engineering course: EECS 5240 Power Systems Operation, 3 credit hours, or equivalent

-Students may meet their coursework requirements by completing the required courses listed above as well as any of the approved elective courses in consultation with their academic advisor.
-Elective courses may be taken on campus or via distance learning on the internet.
+Students may meet their coursework requirements by completing the requirements above, as well as any of the approved elective courses in consultation with their academic advisor.
+Elective courses may be taken on campus or via distance learning.
 Several graduate offerings from the College of Engineering, the College of Business and Innovation and the College of Law are available for selection.

-Students following the coursework only option may take up to 6 hours of approved independent study towards the 30 credit hours requirement.
+Students following the coursework only option may take up to 6 hours of approved independent study toward the 30 credit hours requirement.
 Students will find it possible to complete the degree requirements in five semesters or less, depending on academic backgrounds and course loads.
 If students choose the project option, they may complete the course requirements in four semesters by taking two recommended courses per semester and completing the project in one or two semesters.
 The six-credit (6 hrs.) project for fulfillment of the project option may be accomplished in coordination with the student's employer utilizing skills learned in this program.
 Students should consult their advisor regarding this option.